Kitware/SMQTK-Core/docs/release_notes/pending_release.rst

 CI

 * Added use of CodeCov.
 Fixed/added unittests to show 100% of test code, e.g. no dead-code in the tests.
+CodeCov checks different coverage bars for test and package scopes.

 Documentation